 This time the decks are far shorter than the ones used in the skateboards or longboards and they hold their separate center.
 The combined decks form a single board that is a carved one.
 This lets you carve as you are riding on a snowboard in the snow-covered mountains.

-Ripstik Caster gives you a smoother but swifter ride with two wheels on the opposite ends.
+Ripstik Caster gives you a smoother but swiffer ride with two wheels on the opposite ends.
 This time it produces more precise turns with ABEC-5 rated bearings.
-Skating buffs now witness that ripstic allows you to raise the speed with a leaning forward to the front foot.
-Earlier they saw the skateboards increase speed being pushed form the ground.
+Skating buffs now witness that ripstic allow you to raise the speed with a leaning forward to the front foot.
+Earlier they saw the skateboards increase speed being pushed from the ground.

 2. Razor Ripstick Ripster

 The expert engineer and designer match the best mechanism with this compact caster as they adjust 66mm wheels to this.
-These 10mm tinier polyutherane wheels show superb compatibility with 27.5 inches deck.
-The wheels turn even precisely retaining the former bearing rating.
+These 10mm tinier polyurethane wheels show superb compatibility with a 27.5 inches deck.
+The wheels turn even precisely, retaining the former bearing rating.

-One feature is common to the classic version that is 360-degree truck joining the decks to assume a concave shape.
+One feature common to the classic version is 360-degree trucks joining the decks to assume a concave shape.
 This time it is not size rather it is the maneuverability of the rider having a smaller stance.
 The smaller the size is, the better the functionality with Ripstik Ripster.

 3. Razor Ripstik Bright Caster Board